 St. Louis, Missouri

-Prestigious Washington University in St. Louis is a great option for those students who want both an urban college experience and a liberal arts education.
+Prestigious Washington University in St. Louis is a great option for students who want both an urban college experience and a liberal arts education.
 Seven undergraduate and graduate schools offer students an impressive number of degree choices, many of which are in areas directly relating to the liberal arts.
-Impressively, Washington University in St. Louis has produced 25 Nobel laureates, and is ranked #36 on the 2019 Academic Ranking of World Universities.
+Impressively, Washington University in St. Louis has produced 25 Nobel laureates.
+It’s ranked #36 on the 2019 Academic Ranking of World Universities.

 William Jewell College

-William Jewell College is a small liberal arts college with a population of just over 1,000 students.
-Though it was founded by members of the Missouri Baptist Convention, the college is now an independent institution, and one of the top liberal arts colleges in the Midwest.
-Honors students at William Jewell have the unique opportunity to take part in the Oxbridge Honors Program, during which they take English-style tutorials throughout their degree program, study abroad at either Oxford or Cambridge, and complete their senior year after passing comprehensive exams.
+William Jewell College is a small liberal arts college with a population of just under 1,000 students.
+Though originally established by the Missouri Baptist Convention, the college is entirely independent of religious affiliation, and one of the top liberal arts colleges in the Midwest.
+Honors students at William Jewell have the unique opportunity to take part in the Oxbridge Honors Program.
+In this program they take English-style tutorials throughout their degree program, study abroad at either Oxford or Cambridge, and complete their senior year after passing comprehensive exams.